openworm/openworm_docs/modeling.rst

 this in action <https://www.youtube.com/watch?v=D8ogHHwqrkI>`_.

-More information about working with the data within it and other data entities can be found :ref:`on the data representation project page <data-rep>`.
+More information about working with the data within it and other data entities can be found :ref:`on the data representation project page <data-rep-neuroml>`.

+These neurons must eventually send signals to muscle cells.

 Muscle cells
 ^^^^^^^^^^^^^

-In addition, the muscle cells are represented more realistically:

 |Muscle cells in c. elegans|

-We have chosen a specific muscle cell to
+We have started our process of modeling muscle cells by choosing a specific muscle cell to
 target:

 |Muscle cell highlighted|

+More information about working with the data within it and other data entities can be found :ref:`on the data representation project page <data-rep-muscle>`.

+Once the body, neurons, and muscles are represented, we still have a lot of free parameters that we don't know.
+That's what leads us to the need to tune the model.

 Tuning
 ------

-Another component of making the model more biophysically realistic is to use more sophisticated mathematics to drive the simulation that keep it more closely tied to real biology.
+The way we make the model biophysically realistic is to use sophisticated mathematics to drive the simulation that keep it more closely tied to real biology.
 This is important because we want the model to be able to inform real biological experiments and more coarse-grained, simplified mathematics falls short in many cases.

-Specifically for this loop, we have found that two sets of equations will cover both aspects of the loop, broadly speaking:
+Specifically for this loop, we have found that two systems of equations will cover both aspects of the loop, broadly speaking:

 |Simple loop overlaid with solvers|